realumhelp/Creality-K1-and-K1-Max_wiki/Improve-Fans-Control.md

 - You can also change the motherboard fan speed manually here:

   <img width="617" alt="Capture d’écran 2023-11-17 à 19 44 03" src="https://github.com/Guilouz/Creality-K1-and-K1-Max/assets/12702322/a8982efd-fcfa-46ee-ade4-6c7cb2330ab7">

-- You can also use `M141 Sxx` command in your slicer to define the chamber fan trigger temperature by replacing `xx` by temperature value (range between 0 and 70 °C).

 <br />